• Know the Risks

 What Would You Do?
 Risk Scenarios

-This activity is a great way to bring awareness to 5 of the top risks for teen passengers and drivers.
+This activity is a great way to bring awareness to the top risks for teen passengers and drivers.
 The scenarios will immerse students in real-life situations, which they may face as drivers or passengers, challenging them to understand the consequences of their decisions without any actual danger.

 Items Needed